dennisgaotang-TT/tardis_l2_topk/README.md

   2. have some downloaded input incremental_orderbook_l2.csv.gz files in a folder, which has full path as <input_folder_path>
   3. by default the generated output files will be stored in "<input_folder_path>/orderbook_snapshots/" folder
   4. commands:
-     * cd to folder multi
+     * cd to folder "../multi"
      * run "cargo run <input_folder_path>" e.g: "cargo run /Users/tanggao/Desktop/projects/datasets/"

 ## Task 2: verify/test the generated orderbook snapshot by day to day comparison
-The way this program verifies whether the orderbook snapshot being built is correct is by comparing the previous day's last orderbook state(represented by program-maintained map) with the current day's initial
+The way this program verifies whether the orderbook snapshot being built is correct is by comparing the previous day's last orderbook state(represented by program-maintained map) with the current day's first exchange-provided initial orderbook snapshot.
-## Task 1: rebuild orderbook snapshot
+First, the user needs to first have consecutive-date incremental_orderbook_l2.csv.gz files downloaded and stored in the <input_folder_path>.
+Second, the user needs to run the project "verify_multi" by specifying

+chmod +x run_generate_report.sh